 - Physical distancing

-- 2. Hygiene

-- 3. Personal protective equipment

-- 4. Equipment and materials
+Equipment and materials

+- Hygiene

-- 5. Cleaning/disinfecting
+Cleaning/disinfecting

-- 6. Food as a prop
+- 3. Personal protective equipment 6.
+Food as a prop

 You should implement practices and procedures to allow for physical distancing of at least 2 metres whenever possible.
 See the general guidance section for information about physical distancing and interactions.
 In addition to the general guidance section, specific considerations for technicians may include: